 A wide variety of threats face computer systems and the information they process which can result in significant financial and information losses.
-Threats vary considerably - from threats to data integrity resulting from unintentional errors and omissions, to creats to system availability from malicious hackers attempting to crash a system.
-Coowledge of the types of threats and vulnerabilities aids in the selection of the most effective security measures [33].
-Security is concerned with making sure that people cannot break into the organization's private network, read or steal effective and the organization's private network, read or steal effective security measures [11] in order to sabotage that organization.
-It also with other types of attacks.
-Examples include service interruption, interception of resitive e-mail or data transmitted, use of computer's resources and so on.
+Threats vary considerably - from threats to data integrity resulting from unintentional errors and omissions, to threats to system availability from malicious hackers attempting to crash a system.
+Knowledge of the types of threats and vulnerabilities aids in the selection of the most cost-effective security measures [33].
+Security is concerned with making sure that "nosy" people cannot break into the organization's private network, read or steal confidential data or worse yet, modify it in order to sabotage that organization.
+It also deals with other types of attacks.
+Examples include service interruption, interception of sensitive e-mail or data transmitted, use of computer's resources and so on.